A well-thought out business plan is crucial to respond to the risks and opportunities posed by Brexit

 Every successful business is driven by a solid operational business plan.
-With challenges arising for Irish exporters to the UK – some foreseeable, others imponderable – it is crucial for relevant companies to reconsider the development of all aspects of the business.
+With challenges arising for Irish exporters to the UK – some foreseeable like new customs procedures, others imponderable – it is crucial for relevant companies to reconsider the development of all aspects of the business.

 Having a clear business plan is the first step for any company faced with a significant change in circumstance.
 Undertaking this will help your company identify any new barriers for your business and any new opportunities that may arise.